rasheedamir/fmu/README.md

 You can now run your application and it will have the selected path in the classpath.

 ###As a "main" Java class
+1. Go to `Run` then `Edit Configurations...`
+2. Then click on `+` sign on the top left corner then select `Application`
+3. Give name `Application` (or whatever you like)
+4. Main class `se.inera.fmu.Application`
+5. VM Options `-XX:MaxPermSize=256M` (this is must otherwise you might run in to PermGem or OutOfMemory issues)

-From your IDE, right-click on the "Application" class at the root of your Java package hierarchy, and run it directly.
+From your IDE, right-click on the `se.inera.fmu.Application` class at the root of your Java package hierarchy, and run it directly.
 You should also be able to debug it as easily.

 The application will be available on `http://localhost:8080`.
 Note: The default profile is `dev` so, it will run on port `8080`